Johneriksson88/BeatBuddies/README.md

 - Search moods
 - Create mood directly in the create post form
-- Sucess messages, i.e. "Post successfully created!"
+- Sucess messages, e.g. "Post successfully created!"
 - Popular moods component
 - Reposting of others posts
-- Autocomplete of adding songs through i.e. the Spotify or YouTube API.
+- Autocomplete of adding songs through e.g. the Spotify or YouTube API.
 This would also automatically fill the "link" field of the post.
+- Faster database hosting

 #